xiaoniuniu89/ebibliop5/README.md

 ## Typography <p id="typography"></p>

-  - <a href="https://fonts.google.com/specimen/Cinzel+Decorative?query=cinze">Cinzel Decorative</a> - Thematic font for Logo and any other headings and buttons.
+- <a href="https://fonts.google.com/specimen/Roboto#about">Roboto</a> - Used for headings.

-  - <a href="https://fonts.google.com/specimen/Raleway?query=ralewa">Raleway</a> - text compliments Cinzel very well.
-Used mostly for About section.
+- <a href="https://fonts.google.com/specimen/Roboto+Slab#about">Roboto Slab</a> - text compliments Roboto very well.
+Used mostly for p tags.
-  - <a href="https://fonts.google.com/specimen/Eater?query=Eater">Eater</a> - Any text generated in the oracle uses this text.
-I wanted the feeling that the answers were coming from another realm or a magic mirror - something like that.

 ## Color <p id="color"></p>

-  Color is kept mostly black and white except for the background image which I think has a kind of pirate map/adventure map coffee stain to it.
-  The main colors are:
+Colors were based off the CTA image on the landing page and the other colors were chosen with help from <a href='http://colormind.io/' target='_blank'>colormind ai</a>

+Root Colors:
 - Black - Emulator Window
 - Whitesmoke - text.
 I wanted to have a bone-white kind of color to any text in the emulator.
 As if the user was casting old runes.
 - #e9e9e9 - how to section background-color - I like this because it makes the how to section look like a rule book!
 - Background image has a stained coffee kind of color to it.

 ## Wireframes <p id="wireframes"></p>